 Currency exchange rates fluctuate, so check exchange rates in major daily newspapers from time to time.
 DO NOT change American dollars into foreign currency except upon arrival in each foreign country.
 We recommend carrying 50 single dollar bills because they are acceptable in most foreign countries and, in the event of needing small local change, you will not end up with excessive local currency.
 Money should be exchanged only at banks or by the hotel cashier – they are the only ones authorized to do this.
 Most of the countries you visit will accept credit cards.

-The airlines allow you to check two pieces with a combined linear dimension not over 107 inches.
+The airlines allow you to check 1 piece with a combined linear dimension not over 62 inches.
 No piece may exceed 62 inches (length + width + height) in size, nor 50 pounds in weight on transatlantic flights.
 Care must be taken here, however, since flights between overseas cities allow only 44 pounds total combined weight per person.
 The one carry-on piece allowed may not exceed a linear dimension of 45 inches, and must be able to fit under the seat.
 A briefcase or camera bag may be considered a carry-on by the airlines.
-Suitcases should be sturdy and locked with keys or combinations.
+Suitcases should be sturdy and if using locks they need to be TSA approved or will be cut off.
 Bring an extra key for each case and keep it separate from your regular set.
 Be sure all bags are clearly identified with baggage tags attached securely inside and outside showing your name, home address, and tour group.
 Attach special Maranatha Tours baggage labels for easy group identification.
-We strongly suggest that EACH PERSON TAKE ONE SUITCASE due to the LIMITED STORAGE SPACE on the motorcoaches.
+We strongly suggest that EACH PERSON TAKE ONE SUITCASE due to the LIMITED STORAGE SPACE on the motor coaches.
 Any porterage included in your tour price has been based on one piece per person.
 You may be have to move your own luggage during the tour, so be sure it’s not too heavy!
-Tipping for handling any additional pieces will be the responsibility of the individual (including any carryon luggage not personally handled throughout the tour) and this surcharge should be given to your tour host before leaving the States.
+Tipping for handling any additional pieces will be the responsibility of the individual (including any carry on luggage not personally handled throughout the tour) and this surcharge should be given to your tour host before leaving the States.
 Additional fees or surcharges are the responsibility of the passenger and needs to be paid upon check-in.

 As your jet nears New York or other gateway city, your flight attendant will pass out official customs declaration forms.
 You must declare ALL articles purchased abroad and in your possession if they exceed $400 – $1,200 per person depending on the country.
 While overseas, you may mail gifts valued under a certain dollar amount to relatives and friends in the U.S. as long as the packages do not contain tobacco, liquor, or perfume with alcohol.
 You can mail as many of these gifts as you like, as long as you do not mail more than one per day to any individual.
 Mark each package with “Unsolicited Gift.”
 DO NOT list these purchases in your declaration.
 Merchandise acquired abroad must accompany you if it is to be included in your duty-free exemption.
 Immediately after landing, proceed to the Immigration Department, where your passport is checked and stamped to allow you to reenter the U.S. If you are taking expensive foreign-made cameras or jewelry on your trip, the customs officers may want you to include those items with your purchases on reentry – this is where your having registered these items before departure really pays off!
 One more tip: Since customs officers may examine your gifts, you will avoid having elaborate wrappings torn open if you loosen the ribbons and wrappings yourself before packing.